All About Jasper

 I remember feeling completely in awe at how blue the water was here.
 I’ve never been anywhere else quite like it.
 The cost for this excursion was really reasonable as well.
 I paid for the explorer combo which included the Glacier Adventure, Skywalk and the Maligne Lake Cruise.
 The cost for both of us came to $276.80 CAD.
 If we had done this separately, it would have been at least 10% more expensive so it is well worth booking in advance, especially if you know you want to do certain activities.

-Thank you for taking the time to read my Travel Review of Jasper.
+I do hope you enjoyed this Travel Review of Jasper.
 If you liked this, then you’ll hopefully really like this review of Whistler which can be found here.